Guide

 Part 2

-In this section, list the web pages where you earn income and the percentage of income from each.
+This section is for Internet business activities.
+You need to note the web pages where you earn income and the percentage of income earned from the web pages and websites.

 Part 3